Data-Gyan/SampleOS/dep/README.md

-Project dependencie are documnetd here.
+Project dependencie are stored here.

-While the codebase is taken to another computer for development or even for deployment, its dependencies as documeted below must be taken with it.
+While the codebase is taken to another computer for development or even for deployment, its dependencies as documented below must be taken with it.

-Norte: Don';t forget to match the correct version informations of diferent build artifacts.
+Note: Don't forget to match the correct version informations of different build artifacts.